|

 Heller, Ruth.
 World of Language series (small books with colorful

 pictures illustrating concepts) Poetry to ReadCassedy, Sylvia.
 Roomrimes* (delightful sight and sound images about rooms starting with each letter of the alphabet; employ various forms from haiku to the Shakespearean sonnet) Janeczko, Paul B., ed.
 Going Over to Your Place.
 Merriam, Eve.
 Rainbow Writing*.
-By Children for ChildrenGrannie Annie Books (Based on interviews with their family storykeepers, children aged 9-14 retell stories from their family's history.
-These anthologies, published annually, bring history to life and provide invaluable models for students who might want to submit their own stories to The Grannie Annie in the future.)
+By Children for Children

 Avi.
-Nothing But the Truth (stark
+Nothing But The Truth: A Documentary Novel (stark

 documentary novel that presents no commentary but